Search for topics or resources

 Subscribe

 A 401(k) plan may, but is not required to, allow participants to take a hardship distribution in times of financial stress.
-This type of 401(k) distribution can be a financial lifeline when someone has nowhere else to turn for cash.
-In 2019, the IRS released a final hardship rule that made several changes to the 401(k) hardship rules, generally relaxing how and when these distributions may be taken.
-In 2022, Congress passed the SECURE 2.0 law which also released how 401(k) hardship distributions may be taken.
-Both employers and 401(k) participants should understand how the regulation will affect their retirement plan.
+This type of in-service 401(k) distribution can be a financial lifeline when someone has nowhere else to turn for cash.

-We receive a lot of questions from clients about hardship distributions – which is hardly surprising when you consider how complicated these rules can appear.
+We receive a lot of questions from clients about 401(k) hardship distributions – which is hardly surprising when you consider the complexity of the hardship rules.
 Below is a FAQ with answers to the most common questions we receive.

 Are 401(k) plans required to permit hardship distribution?